nosvagor/cogikyo/diatomi/script.md

   with similar odd situations, indicating that the framing of what _the purpose_ is was poorly communicated or heavy-handed.

+Am I actually going to do this experiment?
+I mean, it would be fun, but I don't have the means to do it.
+However, I find it important to at least try to design a realistic experiment that falsify one's own beliefs, otherwise I find sharing such beliefs often tend to be a form of unproductive, dogmatic preaching.

+Anyway, moving on.
+Let's explore a common question that I find is often raised at this point, and one that I hinted at earlier.
+What about _deep_ conversations?
+Meaningful conversations? ...
+And again, what about meaningless conversations?
+How does the alignment & discovery dimension account for this variable?

+### Shallow &harr; Deep

+I admit, this feels like an orthogonal dimension, that is, a seemly unrelated spectrum that conversations could exist within.
+It appears that, if you map a conversation to some place between alignment & discovery, then one could easily imagine that it could be possible to modulate how _meaningful_ a conversation is, without changing the _purpose_ of a conversation.

+For a long time I believed this framing.
+Some conversations I had felt amazing, energizing, and truly meaningful.
+While others, felt dull, a waste of time, and often had a lingering depressing impact on me.

+I assume that everyone wants more of the former, and less of the latter.
+I certainly do, and it's in large part why I became so interested in _the purpose_ of conversations, because this self-reflection coincided with my reading of How to Have Impossible Conversations.
+To me, it felt like the most meaningful conversations were also the same ones that seemed to be on the verge of being impossible.

+Now, at this current time, I am starting to understand something I missed before.
+I think the assumption I made was correct, most people hate shallow conversations, but...
+I think I've dramatically failed to understand where that meaning is derived from.

+I've learned how to have these impossible conversations.
+In fact, I crave them.
+I love talking to people that have crazy ideas or wildly different world views than myself.
+The thing is, I think most other people do not feel the same way.

+I'm not sure if it's the best analogy, but let me try one out to help explain what I mean.

+If you don't know how to ski, or you are still learning, then skiing is probably going to suck.
+You're going to fall a lot, get wet, somehow get too hot and too cold, your legs will hurt, and you'll probably get embarrassed if skiing with people much better than you.

+Once you learn, however, then skiing is one of those sports that easily gets you into the flow state.
+That's because it's hard, failure matters (you can get hurt), and you have instantaneous feedback if your doing well, and doing well feels amazing as you glide across the snow at high speed while adrenaline rushes through your veins.

+Now, maybe the analogy didn't do much for you, but I'm sure you've experienced or heard of the flow state before, or heard of it; some even claim it has moved a little too far into poorly replicated pop psychology realm.
+However, the point is, the _flow state_, or aspects of it, seem like an essential component to making something meaningful.

+Notably, the source of the flow state appears to be incredibly diverse, and most dependent on the person experiencing it.
+The richness of the state appears to correlate with how much experience with the activity, with more experience leading to deeper and more meaningful experiences.

+Brining it back to my revelation: I've learned that I may derive immense meaning from these impossible conversations, but most others do not.
+Unfortunately, I've burned relationships I cared about due to my assumption that others enjoy such conversations.
+I have often failed to walk away, or not dive deeper, when I should have remained casual and saved the conversation for a different time.

+Now, I struggle with determining _when_ I should have such conversations.
+Ironically, I find that the better I get at these impossible conversations, the less I enjoy "normal" conversations; the more uncomfortable I feel at parties; the less I feel like I can be myself; the more isolated I feel.
+It sucks, and I predict I'm not alone in feeling this way.

+Hence, the topic of this video.
+Maybe, if I can return to the fundamentals and determine the purpose conversation as a whole, and understand how others view the purpose of conversation, then perhaps I can be more adapt at having conversations that I find meaningful, while not alienating and discomforting others in the process.

+> Anyway, Personal psychoanalysis and anecdote over.
+Back to the point:

+I don't think the richness, the meaningfulness, of a conversation is orthogonal to the purpose.
+This is because of my two previously mentioned propositions:

+> 1.)
+The purpose of a conversation does not vary, instead, conversations can contain other conversations.

+> 2.)
+There is no ultimate hierarchy to the set of all conversations, instead, it depends on the reference frame of the parties involved.

+Essentially, most conversations have multiple, intertwining, branching, and merging threads.
+Each thread could be said to be _a purpose_.
+Each party may have a different initial, or primary, thread that they care about or assume the conversation is on.

+Furthermore, I suspect the perceived depth of a conversation is more likely a result of how close the current conversational thread matches the party's personal goal.
+Presumably, if the goals of both parties align, then I'd bet that there is a massive boost to how fruitful a conversation can be.
+Perhaps the purpose of small talk still is to align parties, for the real conversation that usually follows.

 ## Conclusion

+Hopefully, I way able to articulate what I assume to be the _the purpose_ of conversations.
+Again, I hypothesize there always in is one, and it exists somewhere between alignment and discovery.
+Meanwhile, conversational depth is potentially just a measure of how far away from the center, or how well the purpose matches the parties goal[.
+For example,

+- A light conversation would have a rather neutral measure, wherein the parties involved don't care much about the contents.
+Either because there isn't time to get into anything deeper (the elevator), or perhaps one side is fishing way to dive deeper via use of simple questions that allow for alignment around shared virtues that may to serve as a sturdy foundation.

+- Alternatively, a heavy conversation would have a very weighted purpose, like a interview (or interrogation), where one party is primarily discovering, and the other is primarily aligning the interviewer around their understanding of a subject.

+- Others conversations, like flirting, would be meaningful, but still light and playful.
+This is because you have to maintain plausible deniability, playfully hiding and revealing your intentions in a fun dance; trying to hard to align or too hard to discover is would ruin the game.

+- And finally, the collective rehashing of stories among friends.
+Perhaps the hardest to give a reason for initially, but now should be obvious.
+The _purpose_ seems to clearly be to continually align a group around a shared narrative.
+Each story is an instance the group recounting the story, highlighting the important virtues, and possibly sharing the culture to anyone new in the group.